 Interviewed by DJ ND

-- It comes from a Korean movie directed by Jackie Chan.
+It comes from a Korean movie directed by Jackie Chan.
 It's about a little girl called Fong Fong.
-At some point in the movie, she was facing a difficult choice: continuing practicing a competition in martial arts, which was her passion, or taking a conventional job.
-I guess you know what she has chosen.
+At some point in the movie, she was facing a difficult choice: Continuing practicing a competition in martial arts, which was her passion, or taking a conventional job.
+I guess you know what she chose.
 There are some similarities with my own journey.
 I participated in a lot of competitions.
 I went 2nd a couple of times before winning major competitions.
-2012 was a turn for me, when I won the DMC online battle.
+2012 was a turn for me when I won the DMC online battle.

 Maybe!
 It’s just a part of my personality.
-Even at school back in the days, I was the entertainer of the class.
+Even at school back in the day, I was the entertainer of the class.
 That’s just the way I am.
-If I can put a smile on people’s face, than my job is done.
-I remember, when I started djing, some aspects of the game seemed way too serious for me.
-Everybody is so focused, in competition mode...
+If I can put a smile on people’s faces, then my job is done.
+I remember when I started DJing, some aspects of the game seemed way too serious for me.
+Everybody is so focused, in competition mode ...
 I’m not afraid to wear costumes.
 I did it a couple of times with Angelo, and I even did a live appearance on stage during Fly & Netik's performance.
 Entertainment is important in my eyes.

 DJ ND: Besides your technical skills, you always take care of your image.
 Your videos are always very professional.
 That's the impression people get.
 Where do your video skills come from?